yaserBK/RecipeApp/README.md

 ## Dependencies used (app/build.gradle):

 1. GSon - to map JSON data to Kotlin Objects
-2. kotlinx.coroutines - Used to start a couroutine concurrent to the main thread.
+2. kotlinx.coroutines - Used to start a coroutine concurrent to the main thread.

 ## Permissions added to app/src/main/AndroidManifest.xml: